 The deadline is 8 p.m.
 CT on November 26, 2017

 Revision Date: November 2017

 Scope and Target Population

 Adult patients age 18 and over in primary care who have symptoms of low back pain or radiculopathy.
-The focus is on the acute (pain for up to 7 weeks) and subacute (pain for between 7 and 12 weeks) phases of low back pain.
-It includes the ongoing management, including indications for spine specialist referral within the first 12 weeks of onset.
+The focus is on the acute (pain for up to 4 weeks) and subacute (pain for between 4 and 12 weeks) phases of low back pain.
+Chronic pain (after 12 weeks) is beyond the scope of this guideline.